POPULATION EXPOSED TO NOISE

 Data availabilty

-The data used for the development of the indicator are derived from the information collected within the Noise Observatory, which can be populated by designated ARPA/APPA representatives and is also publicly accessible at: https://agentifisici.isprambiente.it/osservatoriorumore_public/home.php, as well as from the publicly accessible EIONET website at: http://cdr.eionet.europa.eu/it/eu/noise.
+The data for the development of the indicator are taken from the information collected in the Noise Observatory, which can be populated by the ARPA/APPA representatives and can be consulted, also by the public, on the website https://agentifisici. isprambiente. it/associazionetoriorumore_public/home. php

 Spatial coverage